ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To request only the public keys associated to some specific group members, the Client sends a CoAP POST request to the /ace-group/gid/pub-key endpoint at the KDC.
 The payload of this request is a CBOR Map that MUST contain the following fields:

 * 'get_pub_keys', which has as value a CBOR array.
-Each element of the array is the identifier of a group member encoded as a CBOR byte string, so requesting the public key of that group member.
+Each element of the array is the identifier of a group member, so requesting the public key of that group member.
 The specific format of public keys as well as identifiers of group members is specified by the application profile.

 <!-- In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.